rmoyab/cinema-app/README.md

 - Use the api and get movie data ( 99.9% 😉 ).
 - Create unique page with overview data to each movie ( 99% 🏃🏻‍♂️ ).
-- Create backend to manage users and his favs movies. ( 0 🤔 )
+- Create backend to manage users and his favs movies. ( 80% ⚡️ )

-You can see the result [here](https://rm-movies-app.herokuapp.com) ⚡️
+You can see the demo v1 [here](https://rm-movies-app.herokuapp.com) ⚡️

 ### Stack